NLA CATALOGUE NOTES

-Interviewed again by ABC TV journalist Siobhan Heanue on 22 February 2011, (video on page) and filmed at the NLA with the prisoner mugshots laid out before him, Edwin Barnard repeated the egotistical nonsense that he "discovered" and "unearthed" the convict photographs.
-Note Siobhan Heanue's appalling error when she states in the video prologue that these mugshots "were taken in the 1850s at Port Arthur" - a comment which betrays complete ignorance of the subject she is reporting.
+Interviewed again by ABC TV journalist Siobhan Heanue on 22 February 2011 (video on page) and filmed at the NLA with the prisoner mugshots laid out before him, Edwin Barnard repeated the egotistical nonsense that he "discovered" and "unearthed" the convict photographs.
+Note Siobhan Heanue's error when she states in the video prologue that these mugshots "were taken in the 1850s at Port Arthur" - a comment which betrays ignorance of the historical subject she is reporting.

-The release at this time of this book Exiled: The Port Arthur Convict Photographs would lead the public to believe the authors (Barnard with Maxwell-Stewart) have published the latest word on the 84 photographs of Tasmanian prisoners - or to use the NLA's aesthetic term - "convict portraits" - held at the NLA, the majority of which were accessioned and exhibited there correctly in 1982/1995 and placed online as photographs taken by professional photographer and civil servant Thomas J. Nevin, albeit with the batch edit "Taken at Port Arthur 1874".
-However, as we have painstakingly demonstrated here with original police records and with other archival documents and newspaper accounts on these Thomas J. Nevin weblogs, these prisoners were photographed by Thomas J. Nevin and his brother Constable John Nevin at the Supreme Court Hobart, the Hobart Gaol, and the MPO Hobart Town Hall between 1871 and 1884.
+The release at this time of this book, Exiled: The Port Arthur Convict Photographs (2010) would lead the public to believe the authors (Edwin Barnard with Hamish Maxwell-Stewart) have published the latest word on the 84 mugshots of Tasmanian prisoners - or to use the NLA's aesthetic term - "convict portraits" - held at the NLA, the majority of which were exhibited there correctly in 1982/1995 and placed online as photographs taken by professional photographer and civil servant Thomas J. Nevin, complete with verso inscriptions, However, as we have painstakingly demonstrated here with original police records and with other archival documents and newspaper accounts on these Thomas J. Nevin weblogs, these prisoners were photographed by Thomas J. Nevin and his brother Constable John Nevin at the Supreme Court Hobart, the Hobart Gaol, and the MPO Hobart Town Hall between 1871 and 1884.
 Edwin Barnard's research is far too generalized, already out of date, and of no use to photohistorians.
-And as a human being, Barnard is a man with very little conscience.
-He is no better than the thieves he fawns over in these mugshots.
+As an author, Edwin Barnard has little credibility and should not be referenced as an authority.

 On page 83, the so-called "author" of Exiled: The Port Arthur Convict Photographs erroneously states that Thomas Francis was released in March 1875, and that he was 58 years old.
-Francis was released on 6th February 1874, and was 62 years old, per police records.
+Thomas Francis was released on 6th February 1874, and was 62 years old, per police records.
 Who are you going to believe?
 The original police record which you can actually SEE here or a vague statement in a glossy vanity publication?
-And the publication IS all vanity and bleeding heart for men who were essentially habitual criminals, whose second and repeat offences earned them a further term of imprisonment and a mugshot by Nevin at the Hobart Gaol.
+And the publication is all vanity and bleeding heart for men who were essentially habitual criminals, whose second and repeat offences, in many cases involving rape and murder, earned them a further term of imprisonment and a mugshot by Nevin at the Hobart Gaol.
 Would men with similar criminal records from the 1970s receive the same loving treatment?
 Of course not.
 Yet the 1870s prisoner photographs were taken for the same reasons and in the same circumstances as those dictated by police regulations today.

-Edwin Barnard and the book's historical consultant Hamish Maxwell-Stewart (both British-born, the latter an academic who is best described as the tail wagging the dog with the misinformation he is intent on spawning about Nevin's attribution) of Exiled: The Port Arthur Convict Photographs have a barely concealed agenda: to encourage the reading of criminality by VIEWERS into a man's physical features, mediated with text and image amidst the echoes of phrenology and the malodour of eugenics.
+Edwin Barnard and the book's historical consultant Hamish Maxwell-Stewart (both British-born, the latter an academic who is best described as the tail wagging the dog with the misinformation he is intent on spawning about Nevin's attribution) of Exiled: The Port Arthur Convict Photographs have a barely concealed agenda: to encourage the reading of criminality by viewers into a man's physical features, mediated with text and image amidst the echoes of phrenology and the malodour of eugenics.
 The cliched association of the term "PORT ARTHUR" with these prisoners' mugshots is the honeypot trap with which the authors hope to attract readers.The accompanying biographical narrative to each man's image was mustered by the authors from transportation records, from a few newspaper articles and from a few earlier publications.
+Information which we had chosen not to publish on these weblogs also appears as lacunae in their book.
 The tenor of the biographies is one which pleads to forgive these men, to see them even as “pioneers” - a laughable notion.
 They were pioneers of crime for the police, certainly, because they were habitual offenders and recidivists with long criminal careers, but little else.
 Each man's entry is plumped up with irrelevant colorful graphica to render the whole product as an unproblematic, glossy coffee-table paperback aimed at children.
 Pages decorated with a lot of pretty paintings bear little if any connection to the prisoner's photograph despite the claim that the book ostensibly deals with PHOTOGRAPHS, i.e. objects which are nothing more than cardboard artefacts and only recently acquired by a national institution, the National Library which has its own history of misuse and abuse of these items, but which - as photographs - had a real history of PRODUCTION in the hands of their PRODUCER, the very real photographer T.J.
 Nevin.
 A more appropriate title for this book would be:

 OUTCASTS: Biographies of 55 Transported Convicts to Van Diemen's Land, with later police photographs taken by T.J.
 Nevin.